-When someone sends you a private document via your virtual fax number (read this guide for more info), it is encrypted and then transmitted to your provider’s cloud fax servers, where it is stored securely following HIPAA regulations.
+When someone sends you a private document via your virtual fax number, it is encrypted and then transmitted to your provider’s cloud fax servers, where it is stored securely following HIPAA regulations.

 To access it, you simply log into your account using your credentials.
 This is an easy and fast way to deal with secure faxes, but make sure you are accessing your account through a secure connection with SSL (https://).

 You could also receive fax online via email, but this a more difficult alternative since your email needs to be also fully HIPAA compliant and support TLS for inbound email delivery.

 If you want to send a compliant fax using an efax service, you can: